hepcep/hepcep_networks/meeting-agenda.md

 Assuming the goal is still to produce a synthetic network wtih 32,000 nodes, next, I will explore

-* Model 4: Add outedges to Model 3
+* Model 3-5 (if needed): Add outedges to Model 3
-* Model 5: And at least up to the fourth degree on i- and o-degree
+* Model 4: And at least up to the fourth degree on i- and o-degree
-* Model 6: Add nodemix("gender", base=1) and nodemix("young", base=1) to Model 5
+* Model 5: Add nodemix("gender", base=1) and nodemix("young", base=1) to Model 5
 If Model 6 looks OK, we can: (1) add the distance terms to it as well; (2) follow-up with the statnet listserv, in terms of sharing the output they asked for and checking if the fit could be improved by increasing specific ERGM control parameters.